Settings Screen

 Position

-If the notation setting represents notes of the scale such as "Root", "Interval", or "DoReMi", the position setting shifts the notation of the Sound-Grid to indicate the scale of the position.
+If the notation setting represents notes on a scale such as "Root", "Interval" or "DoReMi", selecting a position will change the contents of the sound grid to show the scale specified by the position.

-Note: If the notation setting is scale-independent, such as "Blank" or "Full", the position setting feature will be disabled.
+Note: If the notation setting is scale-independent, such as "Blank" or "Full," the position setting has no meaning.

 Preset